ligolang/jsligo-training-dapp-shifumi/v1/README.md

 The current implementation is quite easy and natural but is it a good solution?

-In the `t05_shifumi.jsligo` add the following test:
+In the `t05_shifumi.jsligo` we have the code fragment:

 ````
 const why_this_solution_is_not_a_good_one = () : unit => {